monkphin/PokeBattle/README.md

 - game page
 - 404 page

 The game page is normally only accessible via the 'play game' button, once the player has entered their name into the text field.
 If the player tries to bypass entering their name an alert is generated advising them to enter their name.
 The custom 404 page is present in case a visitor somehow manages to access a nonexistent part of the website and offers methods to get back to the index page.
+Their is also an if statement where it checks if the playername has been stored when accessing the game.html page.
+If this has not been stored, it sends the player to the index.html page to ensure they enter their name and read how the play the game.
+This is incase the game.html page is accessed directly via bookmarks or direct linking.

 ## Logo
 The header exists predominantly to show the sites logo.
 However it is clickable and will return the player back to the index page should they feel the need to navigate away from the game page while remaining on the website.
-It has two differently sized images to allow for better rendering on devices of differing capabilities.
-The appropriate image is picked by a javascript function, which calls on a helper function to determine the size of the window, allowing the appropriate image to be selected.
+Its fully responsive and will adapt to the size of the brwoser window the site is loaded in.

 ## Hero Image
 The hero image is displayed on the index page only.
 Ot provides a picture of two pokemon trainers about to battle, helping to give a sense of what is to come to the visitor where the game will see you face off against a computer controlled opponent.
 Its fully responsive and will adjust to meet the dimensions of the screen that is being used to browse the website.